-Our industry leading conference will be back in London on 19 March 2026, bringing together property managers and professionals from across the UK residential leasehold sector.
+Our industry-leading conference, Leasehold London, returned on 19 March 2026, bringing together property managers and professionals from across the UK residential leasehold sector for a full day of insight, discussion and connection.

 If you are interested in sponsorship opportunities then please contact Nik Trevillion - nikt@newsontheblock.com